 Each condition started with three circles in trial one.
 If participants failed to respond correctly, two circles were presented in the second trial.
 If participants failed at this level, the condition was terminated.
 If a trial was completed correctly, the number of red circles in the corresponding condition increased by one in the next trial.
 If participants failed in a trial (from level four onwards) the level was repeated for once.
 If they failed again the condition was terminated.
 A maximum of eight trials was completed for each condition.

 Risk taking task.
 During the risk taking task (RTT; Rutledge et al., 2014), participants repeatedly chose between a certain outcome and a gamble, with 50/50 probabilities of the two outcomes (see Fig. 1C).
 The task involved three conditions: In the ‘gain’ condition participants chose between either a certain gain or to gamble for a larger gain against 0 points.
 In the ‘loss’ condition participants chose between either a certain loss or to gamble for 0 points against a larger loss.
 In the ‘mixed’ condition, participants chose between a certain amount of 0 points or to gamble for a gain against a loss amount.
 Each condition consisted of ten trials.
 In each trial, a certain amount was first randomly chosen with replacement from a fixed list of outcomes Gamble amounts were then calculated by multiplying the certain amount with a randomly chosen multiplier from another fixed list (for details, see Rutledge et al., 2014, supplementary materials).
-The task also involved current mood ratings … which were presented … but are not subject to the currently reported reliability analysis.
+The task also involved current mood ratings (“How happy are you at this moment?”; rating line with endpoints “very happy” and “very unhappy”) which were presented after every two to three trials but are not subject to the currently reported reliability analysis.

 Information sampling task.
 During the information sampling task (Hunt et al., 2016) participants were presented with four playing cards in rows of two and had to choose the row with the largest sum of card values (see Fig. 1D).
-Each of the 21 trials began with all cards face down. participants could invest points to turn over one card at a time to sample information with increasing costs for each additional card (zero points for the first card, 10 for the first card, 15 for the third, and 20 for the fourth card).
+Each of the 21 trials began with all cards face down.
+Participants could invest points to turn over one card at a time to sample information with increasing costs for each additional card (zero points for the first card, 10 for the first card, 15 for the third, and 20 for the fourth card).
 Before turning over a card, participants could also chose to guess at no cost which row had the largest value.
 A choice at this stage would be a gamble (called a guess in the task) at 50/50.
 Participants won 60 points if this guess was correct and lost 50 points if the guess was incorrect.
 If turning over one or multiple cards, the costs for information sampling reduced the total win.
 Card values were sampled randomly with replacement from a discrete uniform distribution with integers ranging from one to 10.

 Data Analysis.

 The main goals of this study was to assess the tasks’ reliability.
 Where possible—we first assessed the tasks’ split-half reliability—or the consistency with which a task measures its construct within one measurement session.
 Next, we assessed the tasks’ test–retest reliability—or the consistency with which a task measures its construct between two measurement sessions.
 While assessing the tasks’ test–retest reliability, we compared two approaches of analyzing task data—the traditional aggregation approach, and an alternative prediction approach, which has recently been shown to improve reliability in other cognitive tasks (for details, see below; Waltmann et al., 2021).
 Finally, we also explored the effect of retest-period on test–retest reliability.